 Girl Scouts of Eastern Massachusetts offers 4 resident, 6 day, and 2 family overnight camp programs.
 Most of our camp programs serve girls in grades 1-12, but new this year is a camp program for girls in kindergarten.
 Our camps are located throughout eastern Massachusetts and in central and southern New Hampshire.
+Find a program for your girl and check if anything's full on our Dates & Rates page.
 Questions?
 Call the camp hotline 617-350-8335.

 Girl Scout camp is a safe, fun and affordable summer option.
 Our exciting and creative program is for girls entering grades 1-12 (Camp Rice Moody will welcome our youngest campers with a half-day option and programs for girls entering grades K–1).
 Campers will have a rewarding experience whether they come for one week or all seven.
 Prior membership in Girl Scouting is not required.

 Research shows that children who are deprived of healthy mental stimulation over the summer often lose a significant amount of what they learn during the school year.
 Summer camp encourages children to try new things, feel good about themselves and experience activities that they would not normally be offered, such as sailing, creative arts, horseback riding, drama, and ropes courses team activities.